Home

 • Hyperactivity or hypervigilance

-• Freezing or cowering standing or laying down 8sometimes when dogs are in crates, they are not relaxing - they are actually in a freeze state of fear.
+• Freezing or cowering standing or laying down (sometimes when dogs are in crates, they are not relaxing - they are actually in a freeze state of fear).

 • Self-harm (licking, tail chasing)